Aloo Puri with Tomato Chutney Recipe

 3. Ensure that the puris are not too thick or too thin.

-Step 3: Frying the Puris
+Step 5: Frying the Aloo Puris

 1. Heat oil in a deep frying pan over medium heat.